An Evans function for the linearised 2D Euler equations using Hill's determinant: A Hill determinant

-In \cref{sec:evans} we are going to show that when the circles in $(\q,d)$ space from \cref{lem:circle} where $c=0$ are crossed in the correct direction then a pair of real eigenvalues is born.
+In \cref{sec:evans} we show that when the circles in $(\q,d)$ space from \cref{lem:circle} where $c=0$ are crossed in the correct direction then a pair of real eigenvalues is born.
 This is based on the following well-known formula, see, for example, \cite{GohbergKrein69}: \begin{theorem} The derivative of a Fredholm determinant $f = \det F$ is given by $\dot f = f {\rm tr} (F^{-1} \dot F).$ \end{theorem}

 In general the computation of $F^{-1}$ may of course be difficult, but in our case this turns out to be simple at $c = 0$.